jenjnif/jenjnif.github.io/_posts/2018-03-22-http_basics_part1_blog.md

 excerpt_image: images/contact-form.png
 ---

-**Recently, I used HTML and CSS to build a contact form for a website, which I then hosted on AWS using S3 buckets.
+**Recently, I used HTML and CSS to build a contact form for a website, which I then hosted on AWS using Amazon S3.
 However, when the form was filled in and the submit button pressed, the information entered stayed put and an error message appeared.
-So... how do I fix this?**
+So... what is going on?**

 The answer to this problem lies in understanding HTTP requests and more specifically how S3 deals with them.
 <!--more-->

 <p align="center"><img src="/images/4-http/contactpage-and-error.png" alt="content form screenshot" width="90%" /></p>

-The next four posts will explore how to use HTTP requests to submit information entered in contact forms and then sent it in an email to a chosen recipient.
+The next four posts will explore how to use HTTP requests to submit information entered in contact forms and then send it in an email to a chosen recipient:

 1.	<a href="/2018/03/22/http_basics_part1_blog.html">What is an HTTP request and how do basic HTTP requests work?</a>